 Why is it hard for many people to identify as Europeans?
 Where does the recent rise in Euroscepticism come from?
 And how does Europe protect its minorities?

-The Master in Euroculture at the University of Groningen offers great opportunities if you are interested in understanding—and shaping—today's Europe.
-Our two-year master's programme is ideal for students who understand that Europe's future will be shaped not only by economics and politics, but also by struggles over identities, values, and heritage.
-Our MA programme will equip you with the tools to understand the vital interplay between culture and politics in European society.
+Euroculture offers great opportunities if you are interested in understanding—and shaping—today's Europe.
+Our two-year master's program is ideal for students who understand that Europe's future will be shaped not only by economics and politics, but also by struggles over identities, values, and heritage.
+Our MA program will equip you with the tools to understand the vital interplay between culture and politics in European society.

 With an interdisciplinary approach that combines courses from at least two leading European universities with an internship and hands-on skills training, Euroculture prepares you to make a difference in careers like diplomacy, international business, research, journalism, cultural management, and European administration.

 Selected by the European Commission as an Erasmus Mundus Programme of Excellence, Euroculture is a truly international MA program.
 In 2017, Euroculture was for the sixth time considered to be a "top" Master Program by Keuzegids, an independent Dutch guide ranking university Programs.